 - When we purchase a stock (long position), we expect the stock price to increase so that we can sell it later at a higher price and earn the differential amount.
 When we short-selling (short position), we expect the stock price to decrease so that we can buy it later at a lower price and earn the differential amount.

-- What if, it happens the opposite?
+- What if it happens the opposite?
 Obviously, we have to suffer on the opposite side.
 The solution is pretty clear that we don’t want to suffer the opposite side.
 That’s where the “Market Neutral” strategy comes into play.
-This strategy helps you gain when the stock is decreasing (if we had taken long position) and also helps you gain when stock is increasing (if we had taken short position)
+This strategy helps you gain when the stock is decreasing (if we had taken a long position) and also helps you gain when stock is increasing (if we had taken a short position)

 Types of Market Neutral Strategies

 Basically, there are two types which are as follows:

 It focuses on the fundamentals of a company.
 It bets on the further prospects of the company.
 Fundamentals of a company mean the background of the managing director or chairman of the company, history of the company and its peers, financial statement analysis, possible future developments in the main product of the company, growth in the price to earnings ratio over the years, sentiments of the and many more.